 David Allen Bekele, Dr. Garrett Dancik Computer Science Department, Eastern Connecticut State University, Willimantic, CT November 15th

+Abstract

+This study we compare the Cryptocurrencies of Ethereum and Bitcoin over a Twelve-month period.
+The data analysis compared both digital currency’s using comparisons in volume of change, price fluctuations, and weekday to weekend pricing.
+Additionally, the use of major world events was also viewed to see cause-effect relation to crypto pricing.
+In this study, correlation was found with pricing and in volume, with pricing having a correlation result of 0.6701 and volume being 0.6234 showing both crypto currencies had a significant correlation with each other.
+Weekday and weekend were shown to have a drop in price during weekends and an increase in price during weekdays.
+While major world events were only shown to have a slight effect on pricing changes.

 Introduction

 The use of cryptocurrency is prevalent in today’s society.
 More now than ever the use of trading of digital currency is constantly used and continues to grow, and for that reason understanding the market trends and effects becomes important [1].
+With learning about the data analysis of cryptocurrencies, information can be taken about how price trends are affected, giving a better view on investment options in the finical sense.
+Things like when to invest, what may be best to invest and future options will be explored in this paper.
+Having a better grasp of this information can lead to better financial decisions and creating better informed decisions when investing in digital currencies and, hopefully, give the reader the best chance at creating financial success.
 To dive into this topic, an understanding of both Cryptocurrency and the technology behind it, Blockchain, is needed for better perception of this research.
 To begin, Blockchain itself is the use of decentralized database shared among networks that store information digitally.
-Blockchain has a high privacy usage and encryption technology [10] which has been used in the new creation of cryptocurrencies in today’s digital markets.
+Blockchain has a high privacy usage and encryption technology [2] which has been used in the new creation of cryptocurrencies in today’s digital markets.
 Cryptocurrencies themselves are derivative of the blockchain technology, using what blockchain used to create its privacy in the form of “hashes”.
 These hashes are special as they cannot be copied, removed, or altered in any way.
 Because of this, they become the perfect tool for trade as it covers the security risk other forms of technology may have.
 Cryptocurrency, while not only being secure and private, is also not backed by any government, and is instead backed independently by the users who trade it, this creates a freer market where the currency is safer from hyperinflation.
-This data analysis will cover two of the most traded Cryptocurrency’s today, that being Bitcoin (BTC) and Ethereum (ETH) [6].
+This data analysis will cover two of the most traded Cryptocurrency’s today, that being Bitcoin (BTC) and Ethereum (ETH) [3].
 The analysis was conducted by answering several questions on the bases of taking the pricing and volume of each of these cryptocurrencies over a year period then collecting/analyzing this data on excel graphs and sheets.
 These graphs helped us answer several questions, that being our price and volume fluctuating at the same pattern, what are the pricings for weekdays and weekends, and do major world events effect trading?
 This paper will answer these questions revealing market trends within cryptocurrency today.

 Methods & Materials